Analog signal: Noise

 An analog signal is subject to electronic noise and distortion introduced by communication channels, recording and signal processing operations, which can progressively degrade the signal-to-noise ratio (SNR).
 As the signal is transmitted, copied, or processed, the unavoidable noise introduced in the signal path will accumulate as a generation loss, progressively and irreversibly degrading the SNR, until in extreme cases, the signal can be overwhelmed.
 Noise can show up as hiss and intermodulation distortion in audio signals, or snow in video signals.
 Generation loss is irreversible as there is no reliable method to distinguish the noise from the signal.
+Note that, despite a popular misconception, analog representations do not provide "infinite" resolution or accuracy, due to this inevitable presence of noise (and therefore error) in any real-world system.

-In contrast, although converting an analog signal to digital form introduces a low-level quantization noise into the signal due to finite resolution of digital systems, once in digital form, the signal can be transmitted, stored, or processed without introducing significant additional noise or distortion.
+Converting an analog signal to digital form introduces a low-level quantization noise into the signal due to finite resolution of digital systems.
+Once in digital form, the signal can be transmitted, stored, and processed without introducing additional noise or distortion using error detection and correction.

 Noise accumulation in analog systems can be minimized by electromagnetic shielding, balanced lines, low-noise amplifiers and high-quality electrical components.

-In analog systems, it is difficult to detect when such degradation occurs.
-However, in digital systems, degradation can not only be detected but corrected as well.